Teeth and teeth care

 - Germs (bacteria) in our mouth grow on teeth every day.
 They form a sticky layer over the teeth called dental plaque.

 - The bacteria in plaque use sugars in the things we drink and eat, and make acids.
 The acid attacks the tooth’s outer layers (enamel and dentine) and eats them away.
-For more information about sugar and starches in food, have a look at the pamphlet 'Sugar' produced by the South Australian Dental Service.

 - If acid continues to attack, then a hole will appear in the tooth's outer layer.
 This is called tooth decay (or dental caries).
 Tooth decay may be painful or you may not even know it is there.